 In addition to the book arts, Verheyen has presented on various aspects of the digitization process including scanning, project management, and the wider impact of digitization on public services.
 He would like to see digitization applied more systematically to the preservation of endangered collections as well as the preservation of the digital.

 Teaching Activities at Syracuse

 The Brodsky Series sponsors programs that promote and advance knowledge of library conservation theory, practice, and application among wide audiences, both on campus and in the region.
-Programs typically include lectures and workshops by prominent library conservators.
+Programs typically included lectures and workshops by prominent library conservators.
 Lectures and teaching materials are also provided online.